-ADS-B uses a combination of transmitters and receivers to provide flight crews, ground control personnel and air traffic control with, amongst others, information about the position and speed of aircraft.
-ADS-B might replace a layer of radar surveillance by using information derived on and transmitted by aircraft (ADS-B OUT) although it is not expected to replace a primary radar.
-The on-board ADS-B transmitter uses information from a Global Navigation Satellite System (GNSS) receiver, which derives precise position and velocity of the aircraft from the GNSS constellation.
-It transmits that position and velocity together with, amongst others, the aircraft's altitude, vertical rate and aircraft identity.
+ADS-B uses a combination of satellites, transmitters and receivers to provide flight crews, ground control personnel and air traffic control with information about the position and speed of aircraft.
+ADS-B might replace primary radar surveillance by using a Global Navigation Satellite System (GNSS) receiver to derive precise position of aircraft from the GNSS constellation in the future.
+It then combines that position with the aircraft's altitude and flight identity.